-This office provides administrative services to facilitate research and ensure regulatory compliance with applicable federal regulations, laws and University policies.
+Provides administrative services to facilitate research and ensure compliance with applicable federal regulations, laws and University policies.